 Along with the trash can heaving comes an intimate relationship with all the toilets of the world.
 My toilet.
 My neighbor's toilet.
 All the home improvement store toilets.
 My pregnancy makes no discrimination.
 When it's time to release the kraken, no toilet is safe.

 The first trimester isn't just about vomiting every two seconds.
 I also experienced flu-like symptoms throughout most of it.
 Fever, chills, nausea, and an overall sense of fatigue followed that positive pregnancy test, and they were relentless.
 There even came a point I couldn't keep pills down and had to switch to — wait for it — suppositories.
 Jealous yet?
-Like One Continual Doctor Visit

 Through the early weeks of my pregnancy, I got to know my doctor better than my own mother.
 I'd already had polycystic ovarian syndrome (PCOS) but, at this time, it wasn't officially diagnosed.
 I was just in a lot of frequent pain, meaning I had regular visits to ensure my pregnancy was on track.
 I think I spent more time in the stirrups than I spent actually making the baby.

 Every Friday night my partner and I were invited out with friends, something we'd done all the weekends before the pregnancy.
 When I Was in my first trimester, though, going out was, er, different.
 No alcohol.
 No late nights.
 No fun.

 I started to imagine another version of me living it up those wild weekend nights, just as I had so many before, while I stayed behind to develop new and totally weird food aversions.